Heatblur-Simulations/f-4e-manual/_sources/cockpit.rst.txt

 .. image:: images/TASInd.png

 Provides the aircraft's true Airspeed in knots, and is calibrated from 150 to 1500 knots; airspeeds below this range are thus not reliable.
+At high rates of airspeed change, there may be a lag of up to +-10 knots in measurement.

 Flight Instrument Brightness Knob